-An even more annoying fact is that a large majority of your ink never actually gets used but it actually gets sprayed out onto the waste pad during auto maintenance cleans to make sure the print head doesn't clog.
+An even more annoying fact is that a large majority of your printer ink never actually gets used but it actually gets sprayed out onto the waste pad during auto maintenance cleans to make sure the print head doesn't clog.
 It is actually cheaper to leave your printer turned ON as it will reduce the amount of ink used.
-The high replacement cost of ink cartridges has created a huge demand for low cost compatible consumables.
-There are now a number of alternatives to purchasing new cartridges from the printer manufacturer.
+The high replacement cost of cartridges has created a huge demand for low cost compatible consumables.
+There are now a number of alternatives to purchasing new cartridges from the manufacturer.

 One way that a large number of people are managing to avoid the high cost of replacement cartridges is by refilling them at home.
-There are quite a number of refill kits available that contain the ink you require, in addition to an ink syringe for completing the refill.
+There are quite a number of refill kits available that contain the ink you require, in addition to an syringe for completing the refill.
 While you can save a great deal of money this way, it can be a very messy procedure and nowadays due to the very competitive prices of Generic inks not many people attempt doing refills.
-If like most people you don't want to go through the messy process of refilling your cartridges, there are now great savings to be had by using high quality compatible Ink Cartridges.
+If like most people you don't want to go through the messy process of refilling your cartridges, there are now great savings to be had by using high quality compatible Cartridges.
 Compatible cartridges come in two main categories:

-Re-manufactured cartridges
+Re-manufactured printer ink cartridges

 These are typically the type of cartridge which has a built in print head.
 Due to the complicated structure of these cartridges it is far cheaper to re-manufacture these than to create a whole new unit from scratch.
 A re-manufactured cartridge simply means it has been reconditioned.
 This procedure usually involves the cartridge being flushed out, the sponge being replaced, the ink tank being refilled and finally being tested for print quality.

 While this procedure works be warned as the variation in quality from manufacturer to manufacturer varies immensely.
-At Ink Hub we dealt in re-manufactured inks in the early days and many of the cartridges worked perfectly.
+At Ink Hub we dealt in re-manufactured cartridges in the early days and many of the cartridges worked perfectly.
 What we did find however was that the failure rate for these was far greater than that of a well made, new compatible printer cartridge.
 This is to be expected I guess when comparing any"reconditioned" product to a brand new, mass produced item.
 It is a common procedure for Laser Toners to be re-manufactured as they are a quite complex item which makes them harder to replicate .
 Re-manufactured toners are usually quite reliable as many of the parts are actually replaced by new ones during the re-manufacturing process.
 Many people actually prefer a re-manufactured toner over a compatible one as they are getting a "Genuine Brand Name" product which has been fully rebuilt.
 As with any of the "re-manufactured" products be sure to purchase them from a reputable supplier who has good online reviews and who also offers a rock solid warranty.

-Compatible cartridges
+Compatible printer cartridges

 The compatible ink cartridge is by far the most common of the "Generic" or non genuine type of cartridges.
 They are mass produced by the millions and for this reason they are very affordable in comparison to the "Brand Name" equivalent.
 Most of the Generic inks sold by reputable retailers are of a very high quality and they represent a huge saving over the genuine products.
 Typically savings can be in the range of 50 - 150% compared to equivalent "Brand Name" products.

 A good quality generic ink will dry as soon as it hits the paper but not on the surface of the printhead.
 This may seem odd however the amount of ink actually sprayed onto the paper is minimal compared to the amount of ink that is present within the actual printhead itself.
 Believe me we have done extensive tests on our generic inks to make sure that they do not dry up or congeal unless they are actually on the printed paper.
-This is perhaps the most important aspect of a non genuine cartridge and it all revolves around getting the chemical formula in the inks correct so that the printed image looks great but the inks do not dry up on or in the printhead itself.
+This is perhaps the most important aspect of a non genuine cartridge and it all revolves around getting the chemical formula in the inks correct so that the printed image looks great but it does not dry up on or in the printhead itself.

 Refillable Cartridges and CISS